Idle Pigeon

 The creation of βIdle Pigeonβ stems from a simple feeling I know well, that quiet, creeping exhaustion that builds up in daily life.
 Moving from city to city, from Taiwan to Chicago, Iβve become increasingly aware of how easily people can be swallowed up by the numbing spaces of mundane tasks, work, and emotions.

-In this piece, I chose pigeons, which are the most common creatures in this city carry this sentiment.
-The ice cream truck is not merely part of the scene; for me, itβs the represents a source of fleeting joy and a small yet essential moment that injects a splash of color into an already weary routine.
+In this piece, I chose pigeons, which are the most common creatures in this city, to carry this sentiment.
+The ice cream truck is not merely part of the scene; for me, it represents a source of fleeting joy and a small yet essential moment that injects a splash of color into an already weary routine.